zachisit/tater-wordpress-theme/README.md

 ## Theme Fonts
 * To save server space and user load time, we use Google Fonts.
 The following are the client approved fonts this theme relies on.
 Fallback font will be sans-serif.
 * Google Fonts '[FONT-NAME]' for [FONT-USES-ON-SITE] - https://fonts.google.com/specimen/[FULL-FONT-URL]

+## Image Preloading
+* Theme utilizing preloading of any files placed inside the theme/images/preload directory.
+Refer to file documentation on safe-use.

 ## WordPress Version
 * At time of last update, this theme was built and tested with WordPress version [WORDPRESS-VERSION-NUMBER]